Discovery of the Asymmetric Effect in the Response of Photoionization Gas: Photoionization simulations for carbon ions

-is the source emission rate of hydrogen-ionizing photons and $h\nu_0$= 13.6 eV is the ionization potential of $H^0$ for ionization out of the 1-s ground state. $c$ is the speed of light in vacuum, and $n_{\rm H} \approx 0.83n_e$ is the hydrogen number density.
-In our simulation, We adopt the UV-soft SED \citep{dunn2010} typically used for high-luminosity radio-quiet quasars, as the SED of the radiation source.
-A standard solar metallicity was adopted for the gas.
-As shown in Fig. \ref{fig3}, the curves of recombination coefficients of \ciii\ and \civ\ and the ratio of population density$n_{ \rm \cv}/n_{ \rm \civ}$ as a function of ionization parameters $U$ can be obtained from the photoionization simulations using Cloudy c17 \citep{ferland2017}.
-As shown in Fig. \ref{fig4}, we calculate the value of the $t^*(\civ)$ at $\log10 \ U$ from -3 to 2 for $n_{\rm H} =10^4\ \cc$ and $10^7\ \cc$, respectively, based on the curves of recombination coefficients of \ciii\ and \civ\ and the ratio of population density $n_{ \rm \cv}/n_{ \rm \civ}$.
-In the low ionization state, the $t^*(\civ)$ is about 0.6 and 600 days for $n_{\rm H} =10^4\ \cc$ and $10^7\ \cc$, respectively.
-In actual observations, the time interval $\Delta T$ typically falls between 1 and 1000 days.
-For gas with density $n_{\rm H} =10^4\ \cc$, only its highly ionized state response can be detected.
-Therefore, in this case, more negative responses are observed than positive responses, indicating detectable asymmetric effects.
-However, for gases with density $n_{\rm H} =10^7\ \cc$, both low and high ionization responses can be detected, indicating that asymmetric effects cannot be detected or the detected asymmetric effects will be very weak.
-Based on the observed significant asymmetry of the \civ\ BAL response, we can infer that the density of a typical BAL outflow gas should not exceed $10^7\ \cc$.
-Interestingly, so far, most measured gas densities of the BAL outflow are below $10^7\ \cc$ \citep{korista2008,moe2009,dunn2010,borguet2013,lucy2014,chamberlain2015, arav2018,leighly2018,hamann2019,xu2019,byun2022a,byun2022b,byun2023}.
+In our calculation, we adopt a typical variation amplitude $f=1$ in the ionizing radiation band of AGN (mainly extreme ultraviolet).
+As shown in Fig. \ref{fig4}, the curves of recombination coefficients of \ciii\ and \civ\ and the ratio of population density$n_{ \rm \cv}/n_{ \rm \civ}$ as a function of ionization parameters $U$ can be obtained from the photoionization simulations using Cloudy c17 \citep{ferland2017}.
+As shown in Fig. \ref{fig5}, we calculate the value of the $t^*(\civ)$ at $\log10 \ U$ from -4 to 2 for $n_{\rm H} =10^4\ \cc$ and $10^6\ \cc$, respectively, based on the curves of recombination coefficients of \ciii\ and \civ\ and the ratio of population density $n_{ \rm \cv}/n_{ \rm \civ}$.
+Consistent with theoretical expectations, high-ionization states exhibit markedly shorter response timescales compared to low-ionization states.
+In the low ionization state, the $t^*(\civ)$ is about 100 and 1 days for $n_{\rm H} =10^4\ \cc$ and $10^6\ \cc$, respectively.
+In the high ionization state, such as $\log_{10} \ U = 0$, the $t^*(\civ)$ is less than 10 and 0.1 days for $n_{\rm H} =10^4\ \cc$ and $10^6\ \cc$, respectively.